Skip to main content

 Which LED bracelet is better — NVioAsport or NexfinityOne?

-The NVioAsport 20-in-1 is our top pick because it matches the NexfinityOne LED at nearly half the price ($13.99 vs $25.99) and adds a thermometer and multi-tool card.
+The NVioAsport 20-in-1 is our top pick because it matches the NexfinityOne LED at nearly half the price and adds a thermometer and multi-tool card.
 Choose the NexfinityOne only if you want a larger multi-tool buckle with screwdriver tips and hex wrenches, or if LED build quality is your top priority.

 Are LED survival bracelets waterproof?